5 things you should and shouldn't do when buying a house in the Netherlands

 If you’ve moved to the Netherlands from abroad and have decided you’d rather invest in property than throw away money on a monthly rent, then congratulations!
 The Dutch housing market offers great opportunities for investment.
 But, if you’re new to the country, make sure you know the local market and what you should expect to afford with your budget.
 Property in the Netherlands is pretty pricey, so while your budget may have been a very healthy one back in your home country, adjust your expectations to fit the Dutch market.

 2. Look beyond the house itself

-It can be tempting to think you’ve found the perfect home: the right amount of bedrooms, some outdoor space, a modern kitchen.
+It can be tempting to think you’ve found the perfect home: the right amount of bedrooms, some outdoor space, and a modern kitchen.
 But don’t forget other equally important factors such as the location - is there a supermarket nearby?
 What about the local schools?
-Is it an international area or are there a mix of expats and locals?
+Is it an international area or is there a mix of expats and locals?
 Or maybe consider which way your garden / balcony / windows are facing to ensure you get the right amount of light.